 - Advancing our community.

-I am excited to share with you some important and exciting updates that will allow the Office of Governmental Affairs to do more to advance these goals.
+I am excited to share with you some important and exciting updates that will allow the Office of Government and Community Relations to do more to advance these goals.

 Megan Schneider joined the University of Houston System in February 2022 and currently serves as the Associate Vice Chancellor for Federal Relations.
 Before joining the University of Houston, she spent five and a half years with the National Association of College and University Business Officers (NACUBO), where she most recently filled the role of Senior Director of Government Affairs.
 Megan has also previously worked in the Federal Relations Office of the University of Arizona, acting as a liaison between the university and the federal government.